 A good two-way radio is hard to beat when communication can mean life or death.

 Communication is key and technology makes staying in touch easier than ever.
 Two-Way radios make it easier to stay connected than ever.
 While nearly everyone has a cell phone in their pockets at all times, two-way radios provide a unique way for you to speak to people when you need it most.
+Two-way radios and CB radios are good to have if you travel often.

 Two-way radios are indispensable when it comes to reliability.
 Cellphone coverage may experience outages at the worst possible time.
 You may be in a remote area and need to speak with your teammates, colleagues or hiking partners.
 You should strongly consider adding a pair of high-quality two-way radios to your gear bag.